 Empty and unfurnished properties

-If none of the above circumstances apply full Council Tax is payable on properties that are:
+If none of the above circumstances apply full Council Tax is payable on properties that are empty and unfurnished for up to 1 year.

-If a property remains empty and unfurnished for more than two years, the following Council Tax Premiums will be charged:
+If a property remains empty and unfurnished for more than a year, the following Council Tax Premiums will be charged:

-• double the full Council Tax charge for properties empty between 2 and 5 years
+- double the full Council Tax charge for properties empty between 1 and 5 years (the threshold for this premium reduced from 2 years to 1 year from 1 April 2025)

 Empty and furnished properties

-From 1 April 2025 a Council Tax Premium (Second Homes) of 100% will be charged properties which are empty and furnished.
-This means the charge for these properties will be double the normal amount of Council Tax.
+From 1 April 2025 a Council Tax Premium (Second Homes) of 100% is charged for properties which are empty and furnished.
+This means the charge for these properties is double the normal amount of Council Tax.

 Exceptions to the Council Tax Premium charges from 1 April 2025